Walidoux/react-ios15-icons/README.md

 ## Contribution

 If you would like to contribute and improve our project, we've set certain rules to maintain a better scoial and development environment, almost everything is mentioned in the [CONTRIBUTING.md](./CONTRIBUTING.md) file.

+### How do I start ?

+In order to create an icon, you need to generate one by executing:

+> NPM : `npm run generate <ComponentName>` \
+> YARN : `yarn generate <ComponentName>`

+2 questions will be asked to you which helps giving instructions that will be provide a start code for your icon.